survivejs/webpack-merge/README.md

 }
 ```

+## Development

+1. `npm i`
+2. `npm run watch`

+Before contributing, please open an issue where to discuss.

 ## Contributors

 * [Fernando Montoya](https://github.com/montogeek) - Use separate lodash functions instead of the core package.
 Faster to install this way.